-Malibu Road shouldn’t really be counted as one beach.
-This 2.5-mile stretch of sand boasts at least 5 access points, but probably more if you’re creative.
+Malibu Road shouldn’t be counted as one beach.
+This 2.5-mile stretch of sand boasts at least five access points, but probably more if you’re creative.
 Getting here is easy.
 Malibu Road starts right behind the Ralph’s in Malibu.
 Then turn North on Malibu Road and simply drive until you see a coastal access-point that suits your needs.
-To determine which access point is right for you, you need to know what you’re looking for in a beach, because this one’s got all of the options.
+To determine which access point is right for you, you need to know what you’re looking for in a beach because this one’s got all of the options.

-If you’re like me, and looking for a spot to surf, then I would suggest the first access point.
-This spot is at the first vacant lot you see on the ocean-side of the road.
+If you’re like me and looking for a spot to surf, then I would suggest the first access point.
+This place is at the first vacant lot you see on the ocean-side of the road.
 If the waves are good, you’ll see a nice break to the left of this open lot (if the waves are small, then I’d suggest somewhere like Zuma).
 The only problem with this spot is that it takes some impressive scrambling skills to get down to the beach, but hey, that’s what makes it worth it right?

 If you’re just looking for a nice spot to take the family, then I would suggest one of the other access points on Malibu Road.
-Less than a quarter mile North of the empty lot for surfers, there’s a coastal access spot that leads to a nice little sandy cove.
+Less than a quarter mile north of the empty lot for surfers, there’s a coastal access spot that leads to a beautiful little sandy cove.
 This is a great spot to bring the whole family, and there’s usually a decent amount of parking by this access point too.

 Malibu Road is great, because you can usually find free parking, and you’re almost sure to have some good sand, even at high tide.
 Also, if you’re the type of person who’s into long walks on the beach, you can easily walk for upwards of 3 miles on this beach.
 So I think you’re set.

 Oh Latigo.
 What can say about Latigo except that it is quite possibly my favorite beach in Malibu!
 Latigo is where I caught my first real wave.
 It’s where I go pretty much any time there’s a big swell.
-It’s such an amazing beach and yet, most people (even surfers) don’t really know about it.
+It’s such an amazing beach and yet, most people don’t really know about it.

 Latigo is about 3 miles North of Malibu Pier on Latigo Shore Drive.
 Many of the Latigo Shore locals don’t like anybody using their beach, so they often hire a security guard and make sure that unauthorized people don’t park on Latigo Shore Drive.
 However, there’s good news.
 Latigo is public, the staircase going down to Latigo is public, and there’s abundant free parking on PCH.
-Just make sure you don’t park on Latigo Shore Drive, because I’m sure you’ll get a ticket.
+Just make sure you don’t park on Latigo Shore Drive because I’m sure you’ll get a ticket.